About Square One:

 I decided to become a health advocate to help others manage the problems of aging and caregiving, starting with the Patient Advocacy certificate program at University of California, Los Angeles Extension.
 I completed this program in October 2016.

 My practical experience in health advocacy includes 5 years of service as an Ombudsman with the Long Term Care Ombudsman in San Luis Obispo County.
 In addition, I am a member of the Leadership Council for the National Consumer Voice for Quality Long-Term Care, the national advocacy group for long-term care consumers.
-I have completed Certified Aging in Place Specialist classes through the National Association of Home Builders, and am a community educator with Campaign Zero for Patient Safety, which teaches people how to avoid common complications in hospitals.
+I have completed Certified Aging in Place Specialist classes through the National Association of Home Builders, and am a community educator with The Care Partner Project, which teaches people how to avoid common complications in hospitals.

 I am a member of the Alliance of Professional Health Advocates and subscribe to its Code of Ethics, which you can find at https://healthadvocatecode.org.

 Square One does not provide financial, medical or legal services.
 We are here to improve lives and productivity.